mirsaeedi/software-tips/unit-test.md

 * Unit tests do not necessarily speed up the development process.
 Tests that are coupled to implementation details are fragile.
 So, a slight change in production code could break several tests.
 Developers become reluctant to improve the production code as they also need to put a lot of time into fixing the broken tests.

+* Forcing developers to reach a certain code coverage makes developers to write meaningless tests to just meet the policy by increasing the coverage.
+Eventually, the test suit quality deteriorates.
+Additionally, it will dampen development speed because each change may break lots of tests.

 ## What to test

 * Writing and maintaining unit-tests is expensive.
 Hence, we should be careful where we invest our time and how we can have the best return of investment.
 [Steven Sanderson](http://blog.stevensanderson.com/2009/11/04/selective-unit-testing-costs-and-benefits/) and [Khorikov](https://enterprisecraftsmanship.com/posts/painless-tdd/) advise us to only unit-test domain logic and business-critical parts of the code.
 Trivial code or a code that directly communicates with external dependencies, e.g., network or database, does not need to be unit-tested.